njordhov/react-blockstack/README.md

 ## Blockstack Authentication

-Execute as early as possible to initialize the Blockstack SDK and eventually authenticate the user:
+Execute as early as possible to initialize the Blockstack SDK and user authentication:

 ````javascript
 import ReactBlockstack from 'react-blockstack'